BrockNicholas/MinimalistFlashCards/README.md

 # MinimalistFlashCards
-Flash card app I made for my son because the other ones available had ads and distractions all over
+Flash card app I made for my son because the other ones available had ads and distractions all over.

+Used for learning English letters and numbers (up to 100)